even4void/aliquote/content/post/remote-macos2ubuntu.md

 $ x11vnc -usepw -auth guess
 ```

-If that still doesn't work, e.g. we're getting a « denying additional client »
+If that still doesn't work, e.g. we're getting a 'denying additional client'
 error message from Ubuntu, it's probably because we need to allow multiple
 connections to the server: